What Are Cataracts?

 The only way to diagnose if you have cataracts, as well as to determine the proper treatment, is to have a comprehensive eye examination.

-Fortunately, our optometrists often can correct your cataract-related vision problems with glasses or contacts.
+Fortunately, the Doctors of Nationwide Optometry often can correct your cataract-related vision problems with glasses or contacts.
 However, individuals with advanced cataracts may be advised to consider cataract surgery.

 The surgery involves removing the clouded lens from your eye and replacing it with a transparent intraocular lens (IOL).
 After surgery, you can expect a drastic improvement in your vision.
 If you believe you are a candidate for surgery, treatment is available at one of our medical centers.

-Stay on top of age-related eye diseases and illnesses by scheduling an annual comprehensive eye exam with your optometrist at a convenient Nationwide Vision location near you.
+Stay on top of age-related eye diseases and illnesses by scheduling an annual comprehensive eye exam with the Doctors of Nationwide Optometry at a convenient Nationwide Vision location near you.